goFrendiAsgard/zaruba/README.md

 # 💀 Zaruba

-Zaruba is a task runner and CLI utilities.
+Zaruba is a [task](docs/core-concept/project/task/README.md) runner and [CLI utilities](docs/utilities/README.md).
 It helps you to `write`, `generate`, and `orchestrate` tasks quickly.

+## Problem

 While developing your applications, you might find yourself opening several `tmux` panels and running some commands in parallel.
 You might also find that some tasks could only be executed once their dependencies are executed.
 For example, a web application can only be started after the database server is running.
 Not only complicated, this also lead to human errors.

+## Solution

 Zaruba exists to solve those problems by allowing you to define configurable tasks that can extend/depend on each other.
 Furthermore, dependency tasks might run in parallel.
 This will greatly reduce human error and save your time.

-Some built-in tasks are also available.
+Some [built-in tasks](docs/core-tasks/README.md) are also available.
 Ready to be used/extended to match your use case.
-Please visit [task documentation](docs/tasks/README.md) or run `zaruba please` to see the list of available tasks.
+You can run `zaruba please` to see the list of available tasks.

-> 💡 __TIPS:__  To see list of available tasks, you can run `zaruba please` and press `<enter>`
+## Example

-You can even build a full-fledge FastAPI application and have it deployed to your Kubernetes cluster by performing these commands (no coding required 😉):
+You can build a full-fledge FastAPI application and have it deployed to your Kubernetes cluster by performing these commands (no coding required 😉):

 ```bash
 # Init project